Nausea (novel): Compared to other philosophies

 La Nausée allows Sartre to explain his philosophy in simplified terms.
 Roquentin is the classic existentialist hero whose attempts to pierce the veil of perception lead him to a strange combination of disgust and wonder.
 For the first part of the novel, Roquentin has flashes of Nausea that emanate from mundane objects.
 These flashes appear seemingly randomly, from staring at a crumpled piece of paper in the gutter to picking up a rock on the beach.
 The feeling he perceives is pure disgust: a contempt so refined that it almost shatters his mind each time it occurs.
 As the novel progresses, the Nausea appears more and more frequently, though he is still unsure of what it actually signifies.
-However, at the base of a chestnut tree in a park, he receives a piercingly clear vision of what the Nausea actually is.
+However, at the base of a horse chestnut tree in a park, he receives a piercingly clear vision of what the Nausea actually is.
 Existence itself, the property of existence to be something rather than nothing was what was slowly driving him mad.
 He no longer sees objects as having qualities such as color or shape.
 Instead, all words are separated from the thing itself, and he is confronted with pure being.

 Carruth points out that the antipathy of the existentialists to formal ethical rules brought them disapproval from moral philosophers concerned with traditional schemes of value.
 On the other hand, analytical philosophers and logical positivists were "outraged by Existentialism's willingness to abandon rational categories and rely on nonmental processes of consciousness."

 Additionally, Sartre's philosophy of existentialism is opposed to a certain kind of rationalistic humanism.
 Upon the confession of the Self-Taught Man as to being a member of the S.F.I.O., a French Socialist party, Roquentin quickly engages him in a Socratic dialogue to expose his inconsistencies as a humanist.
 Roquentin first points out how his version of humanism remains unaffiliated to a particular party or group so as to include or value all of mankind.
 However, he then notes how the humanist nonetheless caters his sympathy with a bias towards the humble portion of mankind.
 Roquentin continues to point out further discrepancies of how one humanist may favor an audience of laughter while another may enjoy the somber funeral.
 In dialogue, Roquentin challenges the Self-Taught Man to show a demonstrable love for a particular, tangible person rather than a love for the abstract entity attached to that person (e.g. the idea of Youth in a young man).
 In short, he concludes that such humanism naively attempts to "melt all human attitudes into one."
 More importantly, to disavow humanism does not constitute "anti-humanism".